Fire Safety · 2–5 min talk

 Ask the Crew

-- Is ventilation adequate for heater use?
+• Is ventilation adequate for fuel-burning heaters?